 "Are you sure, dear?"

 As time passed, my head felt better, so I decided to dress and go to the ball, after all.
-I put on one of Christian's favorite Disney princess costumes of mine.
-The ones for when we, well, you know.
+I put on the costume of Christian's favorite Dizney Princess...
+Sin-derella!
+I put it on sometimes just before we, well, you know.

 I drove myself to Prospero's castle and waltzed into the soiree like a hungry tigress searching for prey, secure in the knowledge that no one there could recognize who I was.
 I was safe in the shroud of my anonymity.

 That was when I saw my husband.
 He was talking to three gentleman and Donald Trump.
 The three gentlemen were Bill Clinton, George Bush, and Barack Obama.
 You know, the Larry, Curly, and Moe of American politics.
 Jimmy Carter would have been there as well, but there was a Matlock marathon on TV.